 A tonewood (or tonewood) is a type of wood that is commonly used in the construction of acoustic guitars.
 The name refers to the way the wood vibrates and transmits sound waves, not how it sounds when it's finished.

-The early types of guitars were made with spruce or cedar tops because they are lightweight woods that can produce bright-sounding notes (highs) that will still be heard over an orchestra if played softly.
+The early guitars types were made with spruce or cedar tops because they are lightweight woods that can produce bright-sounding notes (highs) that will still be heard over an orchestra if played softly.

 Since then, many other kinds of wood have been discovered to produce even better tones for this instrument because they give the guitar a more mellow sound when played at full volume.
 These include mahogany, koa, maple, rosewood, and ash.